François Boucher'sPortrait of Madame de Pompadour

 Scanning the large portrait in the Alte Pinakothek © Óscar Parasiego for Factum Foundation

-The colour of the Munich painting was recorded with panoramic photography, a technique in which the photographer takes multiple overlapping photographs of a surface at very high resolution from a fixed point.
+The colour of the Boucher's painting was recorded with panoramic photography, a technique in which the photographer takes multiple overlapping photographs of a surface at very high resolution from a fixed point.
 During post-processing a ‘mosaic’ is built up from the individual photographs to produce one very heavy image file; Factum Foundation is currently producing recordings of flat surfaces with resolutions up to 900dpi.
 In the museum, the process involves carrying out both physical and digital colour checking procedures: digital colour checks using X-Rite colour checking methods, and physical colour checks using Pantone 'colour sticks', which are matched to the colours on the painting by the human eye.
 These can be used at a later stage in post-processing to bring the digital colour file into even closer correspondence to the colours of the original painting.

 Colour checking © Óscar Parasiego for Factum Foundation

 Scanning the oil sketch of Madame de Pompadour and its frame at Waddesdon

 Factum Foundation has also made a recording of the second Boucher painting of Madame de Pompadour.
 The small oil sketch was recorded in a day using the Lucida 3D Laser Scanner and panoramic photography, and the frame was recorded separately using photogrammetry.
 Photogrammetry involves taking multiple pictures of an object from different angles, and then converting them into a depth map using computer software; this results in a 3D model of the object.
 For the Waddesdon frame, 641 photos were used in order to construct the model.